jesperlenn/dv1674_a2/report/pages/pearson.typ

   )
 )<table-5-step>

 The final step taken is vector alignment, by using `alignas(double)`.
 Aligning the vector class to the primary value in the data array, gave us a slight performance increase.
-This lowered the L1 cache misses, by 0.21% and LL cache misses by
-//TODO: get cache LL difference and gave us a speed increase of 6.05% from the previous step, @table-6-step, and 94.93% from the original.
+This lowered the L1 cache misses by 0.21% and gave us a speed increase of 6.05% from the previous step, @table-6-step, and 94.93% from the original.
 Leaving us at the final time of 376ms for size 1024 compared to 20,490ms for the original with the same size.

 #figure(
   caption: [Changes between IO and the alignment step for size 1024.],